 A Choice That Sparked Conflict

 Still, my mother wasn't happy.
 It turned into an argument, with accusations of irresponsibility thrown my way.
-That part hurt—not because I doubt myself, but because it feels like no amount of though or preparation ever seems to count.
+That part hurt—not because I doubt myself, but because it feels like no amount of thought or preparation ever seems to count.

 Quiet at the End of the Day